Western Roman Empire

-In 476, after the Battle of Ravenna, the Roman army in the West suffered defeat at the hands of Odoacer and his Germanic foederati.
-Odoacer forced the abdication of the emperor Romulus Augustulus and became the first King of Italy.
-In 480, following the assassination of the previous Western emperor Julius Nepos, the Eastern emperor Zeno dissolved the Western court and proclaimed himself the sole emperor of the Roman Empire.
-The date of 476 was popularised by the 18th-century British historian Edward Gibbon as a demarcating event for the fall of the Western Roman Empire and is sometimes used to mark the transition from Antiquity to the Middle Ages.
+In 476, the Roman army in the West was defeated in the Battle of Ravenna by Odoacer and his Germanic foederati.
+Odoacer forced Romulus Augustulus to abdicate and became the first King of Italy.
+That event was popularised by the 18th-century British historian Edward Gibbon as a demarcating the fall of the Western Roman Empire and is sometimes used to mark the transition from Antiquity to the Middle Ages.
+In 480, Western emperor Julius Nepos was assassinated and Eastern emperor Zeno dissolved the Western court and proclaimed himself the sole emperor of the Roman Empire.
 Odoacer's Italy and other barbarian kingdoms, many of them representing former Western Roman allies that had been granted lands in return for military assistance, would maintain a pretense of Roman continuity through the continued use of the old Roman administrative systems and nominal subservience to the Eastern Roman court.

-In the 6th century, Emperor Justinian I re-imposed direct Imperial rule on large parts of the former Western Roman Empire, including the prosperous regions of North Africa, the ancient Roman heartland of Italy and parts of Hispania.
-Political instability in the Eastern heartlands, combined with foreign invasions, plague, and religious differences, made efforts to retain control of these territories difficult and they were gradually lost for good.
-Though the Eastern Empire retained territories in the south of Italy until the eleventh century, the influence that the Empire had over Western Europe had diminished significantly.
-The papal coronation of the Frankish king Charlemagne as Roman Emperor in 800 marked a new imperial line that would evolve into the Holy Roman Empire, which presented a revival of the Imperial title in Western Europe but was in no meaningful sense an extension of Roman traditions or institutions.
+In the 6th century, Emperor Justinian I re-imposed direct rule on large parts of the former Western Roman Empire, including the prosperous regions of North Africa, Italy and parts of Hispania.
+But political instability in the Eastern heartlands, foreign invasions, plague, and religious differences, made control of these territories difficult and they were gradually lost forever.
+Although the Eastern Empire retained territories in southern Italy until the 11th century, the Empire's influence over Western Europe had diminished significantly.
+The papal coronation of the Frankish king Charlemagne as Roman Emperor in 800 marked a new imperial line that would evolve into the Holy Roman Empire.
+It was a revival of the imperial title in Western Europe but not an extension of Roman traditions or institutions.
 The Great Schism of 1054 between the churches of Rome and Constantinople further diminished any authority the emperor in Constantinople could hope to exert in the West.